qinwang/gitlab-ce/doc/development/documentation/structure.md

 ## Documentation template for new docs

-To start a new document, respect the file tree and file name, as well as the style guidelines.
+To start a new document, respect the file tree and file name guidelines, as well as the style guidelines.
 Use the following template:

 ```md